 - ½ cup almond flour

 - ¼ teaspoon black pepper

-- 1 lb (450 g) boneless, skinless chicken breast halves, cut into 3 by ¾-inch strips
+- 1 pound boneless skinless chicken breast cut into 3-inch by ¾-inch strips

 - Lightly beat together the egg, egg white, and milk in a shallow bowl.